nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 You deploy the BDC using ADS deployment *Notebooks*.
 You may ask yourself what an **Azure Data Studio Notebook** is?
 Well, Notebooks come from the Data Science world where a Notebook can contain live code, equations, visualizations and narrative text.
 It is a tool for teaching or sharing information between people.
 A notebook makes it easy to link lots of docs and code together.

 When Microsoft developed ADS, they embedded the [Jupyter][6] service in ADS, which enables ADS to run Notebooks.
 When you talk about Notebooks, you also talk about *Kernels*.
-A *Kernel* is the programming language you can write and execute code in, in the *Notebook*:
+A *Kernel* is the programming language you write and execute code in, in the *Notebook*:

 ![](/images/posts/inst-bdcrc1-ads-notebook-kernels.png)